I am a researcher at NVIDIA on the Security & Privacy research team, led by Ed Suh. You can find my NVIDIA homepage here.

 Academics and Experience

-I am now an Assistant Teaching Professor at Northeastern University, where I am excited to be teaching in the Electrical and Computer Engineering Department.
+I have worked as an Assistant Teaching Professor at Northeastern University, where I taught introductory courses on programming, embedded systems, and computer organization in the department of Electrical and Computer Engineering.

 I recently graduated with my PhD from Cornell University, where I investigated hardware—software co-design, particularly with a focus on security.
 My work aims to redefine and/or tighten the security abstractions across the program stack to prevent devastating side-channel attacks (such as Spectre) and even improve the performance of security-critical software.
 Most recently, I’ve been investigating how to use microarchitectural abstractions to build processors with provable correctness and security guarantees.